slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Knowledge is fragmented and scattered.
 Curious, creative people build bridges, establish links."
 -- rapahelz@x*

+> *"The illusion of human exceptionalism crumbles fast when you see how much of our intelligence is just pattern recognition & predictive modeling.
+AI exposes how much of what we call «creativity» is remixing, how much «insight» is regurgitation, & how much «expertise» is just memorized heuristics."
+-- signulll@x*

 > *"Intellectuals pride themselves on their intelligence but they’d be more intelligent if they prided themselves on their curiosity."
 -- g_s_bhogal@x*